 Corrected entry: There is a Holstein cow in the manger scene near the beginning of the movie.
 Holsteins were created through cross-breeding in Germany in the 19th century, so its appearance at Jesus' birth is impossible.

-New this month Correction: The Holstein breed is in fact over 2,000 years old and originated in parts of the world that would become the Netherlands.
+Correction: The Holstein breed is in fact over 2,000 years old and originated in parts of the world that would become the Netherlands.
 It is very conceivable that since dairy cattle were so in demand that a few cunning merchants could easily have traded for these cattle.

 Corrected entry: When Judah (as Young Arius) visits Messala, he says "Find them (his mother and sister) Messala", then "I will come back tomorrow, don't disappoint me, Messala".
 Following that, Drusus goes to the Citadel and finds them as lepers, who are then released.
 However, Judah never finds out that they are alive or lepers until Messala's death speech after the chariot race weeks/months later.
 If he "came back tomorrow", surely he would already know their fate.
 He may have been told they were dead by Messala, but I'm sure they would have shown this scene as a vindication of disgust of Messala's character.
 I think they just forgot this speech.

 Correction: The discussion never happens because Judah never goes back to see Messala.
 Miriam and Tirzah are released from the dungeon that night, go back to their home, and talk to Esther.
 Judah is actually in this scene, seen returning from his meeting with Messala.
 Miriam and Tirzah ask Esther to tell no one that they're going to the Valley of the Lepers, and that they'd rather she tell Judah that they're dead.
 It's Esther who tells Judah that his mother and sister are dead, and Judah, instead of going back to visit Messala, goes to visit the Sheik and begins training for the chariot race.